-Year 7 Philosophy - Trimester
+Year 7 Philosophy - One Semester

-This course is an introduction to Philosophy, where students are encouraged to think in different ways and at different levels.
+As an introduction to Philosophy, an environment is provided where students are encouraged to think in different ways and at different levels.
 Students develop their creative and critical thinking by responding to ideas with new alternatives and possibilities.
 Students are nurtured to value and respect the ideas of others, while at the same time being encouraged to look for reasons for what they think, say and do.